Neuroszima/easy_grover/README.md

    compilation of the solution on different quantum computer brands (like Google, IBM, D-Wave and such...)
 5. Extending the automation tools for creating circuits to solve a k-cut problem - variable number of colors a graph represents
-6. Functions that let one schedule jobs in actual IBM cloud on an actual quantum computer!
+6. Functions that let one schedule jobs on actual IBM cloud on an actual quantum computer!
-7. Let program recognize and derive graph structure from numpy matrix notation. (not really directional graphs, rather just support notation).
+7. :heavy_check_mark: Let program recognize and derive graph structure from numpy matrix notation. (not really directional graphs, rather just support notation).
+8. Let the program error out correctly when there is no available RAM for experiment ot be carried out on `AerSimulator`

 Note: for 7 - assume symmetric square array as an input to the solver.
 If not symmetric - either raise error, or ignore and read certain part of array to assume other is symmetric half.